McGregor W. Scott

-McGregor "Greg" William Scott (born 1962) is an American lawyer and partner at the King & Spalding law firm.
+McGregor William "Greg" Scott (born 1962) is an American lawyer and partner at the King & Spalding law firm.
 He served as the United States attorney for the Eastern District of California from 2017 to 2021.
-He was sworn in as a court-appointed U.S. attorney on December 29, 2017, after previously serving in the position from 2003 to 2009 during the administration of George W. Bush.
+He was sworn in as a court-appointed U.S. attorney on December 29, 2017, after previously serving in the position from 2003 to 2009 during the George W. Bush administration.
 Prior to assuming his current role, Scott was a partner in the Sacramento office of Orrick, Herrington & Sutcliffe, where his practice focused on white collar criminal defense and corporate investigations.
 In 2008, he retired from the United States Army Reserve as a lieutenant colonel after 23 years of service.

 Education and early career

 Scott received a Bachelor of Arts from Santa Clara University and a Juris Doctor from the University of California, Hastings College of the Law.
-He served as the elected district attorney of Shasta County from 1997 to 2003 and as deputy district attorney in Contra Costa County from 1989 to 1997.
-As district attorney for Shasta County, Scott oversaw the prosecution of brothers Benjamin Matthew Williams and James Tyler Williams, who killed a gay couple and set fire to three synagogues and an abortion clinic.
+He served as deputy district attorney in Contra Costa County from 1989 to 1997 and the elected Shasta County District Attorney from 1997 to 2003.
+As district attorney for Shasta County, Scott oversaw the prosecution of brothers Benjamin Matthew Williams and James Tyler Williams, who murdered a gay couple in Redding and set fire to three synagogues and an abortion clinic.